Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II: Introduction

 \section{Introduction}

-In 1999, E. Heintze and X. Liu [HL2] proved that all full irreducible isoparametric submanifolds of codimension greater than one in the (infinite dimensional separable) Hilbert space are homogeneous.
-This homogeneity theorem is the infinite dimensional version of the homogeneity theorem for isoparametric submanifolds in a (finite dimensional) Euclidean space by G. Thorbergsson ([Th]).
-Note that the result of Thorbergsson states that all full irreducible isoparametric submanifolds of codimension greater than two in a Euclidean space are homogeneous.
-Also, note that he proved the homogeneity by using Tits building theory.
-In 2002, by using this result of Heintze-Liu, U. Christ [Ch] proved that all irreducible equifocal submanifolds with flat section of codimension greater than one in a simply connected symmetric space of compact type are homogeneous, where we note that, in a simply connected symmetric space of compact type, the notion of an equifocal submanifold coincides with that of an isoparametric submanifold with flat section in the sense of [HLO].
+An {\it infinite dimensional isoparametric submanifold} is a proper Fredholm submanifold of finite codimension in an infinite dimensional separable Hilbert space over the real number field ${\Bbb R}$ such that its normal holonomy group is trivial and that the shape operator for each parallel normal vector field has constant eigenvalues, where ``proper Fredholm'' means that the differential of the normal exponential map $\exp^{\perp}$ of the submanifold is a Fredholm operator and that the restriction of $\exp^{\perp}$ to unit ball normal bundle is proper.
+Throughout this paper, all Hilbert spaces mean infinite dimensional separable Hilbert spaces.
+In 1999, E. Heintze and X. Liu ([HL2]) proved that all full irreducible infinite dimensional isoparametric submanifolds of codimension greater than one in a Hilbert space are extrinsically homogeneous.
+In 2002, by using this result of Heintze-Liu, U. Christ ([Ch]) claimed that all irreducible equifocal submanifolds with flat section of codimension greater than one in a simply connected symmetric space of compact type are extrinsically homogeneous.
 Let $I(V)$ be the group of all isometries of the Hilbert space $V$ and $M$ a full irreducible isoparametric submanifolds of codimension greater than one in $V$.
 Set $H:=\{F\in I(V)\,\vert\,F(M)=M\}$.
-The homogeneity of $M$ in the result of [HL2] means $Hx=M$ ($x\in M$).
-Let $I_b(V)$ be the subgroup of $I(V)$ of all isometries whose associated Killing field is defined on the whole of $V$.
+The extrinsic homogeneity of $M$ in the result of [HL2] means that $Hx=M$ ($x\in M$).
+Let $I_b(V)$ be the subgroup of $I(V)$ generated by one-parameter transformation groups induced by the Killing vector fields defined entirely on $V$.
 Note that $I_b(V)$ is a Banach Lie group.
 Set $H_b:=H\cap I_b(V)$, which is a Banach Lie subgroup of $I(V)$.
-Recently, C. Gorodski and E. Heintze [GH] proved that $H_bx=M$ holds for any $x\in M$.
-This improved homogeneity theorem closed a gap in the proof of the above homogeneity theorem by U. Christ.
+Recently, C. Gorodski and E. Heintze ([GH]) proved that $H_bx=M$ holds for any $x\in M$.
+This improved extrinsic homogeneity theorem closed a gap in the proof of the above extrinsic homogeneity theorem by U. Christ.